user2782/hiveos-log/README.md

 # rebtech mining log

-repository will act as a journal for results, feel free to review. this project is a log of my rig that will include all numerical details and results (profit, revenue, etc.) pricing is all reported in CAD
+repository will act as a journal for weekly results, feel free to review. this project is a log of my rig that will include all numerical details and results (profit, revenue, etc.) pricing is all reported in CAD
-the log in reports of the results from my 2 completed rigs
+the log in reports of the results from my 2 completed rigs (check in setup)

 2024-05-16: Ravencoin
 - average hashrate: 283.43 MH/s